rubocop/rubocop-i18n/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/puppetlabs/rubocop-i18n.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/rubocop/rubocop-i18n.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [The RuboCop Community Code of Conduct](CODE_OF_CONDUCT.md).